Why I Waited Twenty Five Years for Billie Eilish!

 When We All Fall Asleep, Where Do We Go? was also a widespread critical success and one of the year's most acclaimed records, with many reviewers praising its subject matter, songwriting, cohesiveness, and Eilish's vocal styling.
 At the 2020 Grammy Awards, it won Album of the Year, Best Pop Vocal Album, and Best Engineered Album, Non-Classical, while "Bad Guy" won Record of the Year and Song of the Year; Finneas also won the award for Producer of the Year, Non-Classical.
 In 2020, the album was ranked at 397 on Rolling Stone's 500 Greatest Albums of All Time list

 Credited to wikipedia.org

 Anyway I don’t think Finneas needs bigging up any more this week!
 The point I am trying to make is about inspiration, recognising it.
 Getting on well with it rather than always begrudgingly thinking ‘…you haven’t been around this way in a while’.
-If it wasn’t for my mate Ben telling me the tale in the car that night, then maybe inspiration would have passed me by for another 25 years and by then I would be too old to care and might just have those regrets I was telling you about.
-I would not have entertained Billie Eilish had it not been for that conversation, and my Logic X book would now be three versions old.
-I could easily have dismissed it as ‘not my cup of tea’ and missed the chance to finally get on with recording my stuff properly.
+If it wasn’t for my mate Ben telling me the tale in the car that night, then maybe inspiration would have passed me by for another seventeen or more years and by then I would be too old to care and might just have those regrets I was telling you about.
+I would not have entertained Billie Eilish had it not been for that conversation with my mate Ben, and my Logic X book would now be three versions old.
+I could easily have dismissed it as ‘not my cup of tea’ and missed the chance to finally get on with doing what I love doing.

 The moral of the story is to be open minded, open to ideas and sounds.
 Don’t just poo-poo things that ‘other people’ like or do, because you just don’t know if your inspiration is walking with those people and that you may never get to meet it.

-And give Billie Eillsh a go.. even you steadfast rockers, it might just work on you too!
+And give Billie Eilish a go.. even you steadfast rockers, it might just work on you too!